Joseph Beuys The Expanded Concept of Art: Heiner Stachelhaus

 The expanded concept of art inevitably leads to what Beuys called Social Sculpture: an entirely new category of art, a new muse to set against the traditional muses.
 Rudolf Steiner's "contemplative aesthetic" comes into play here, as does his Threefold Commonwealth of culture, law, and economics—the tripartite structure that is the precondition for the realization of liberty, equality, and fraternity.
 With Social Sculpture, Beuys moved beyond Marcel Duchamp's Readymade.
 His concern was no longer with the museological but with the anthropological context of art.
 Creativity, to him, was a science of freedom.
 All human knowledge comes from art; the concept of science has evolved from creativity.
 And so it is that the artist alone is responsible for the emergence of historical awareness; what counts is to experience the creative factor in history.
 History must consequently be seen sculpturally.
 History is sculpture.

 As for Duchamp, Beuys naturally acknowledged his importance.
 A taciturn figure still shrouded in mystery, Duchamp preferred the role of a chess player after having earned world fame as an "anti-artist" with a relatively small oeuvre.
-Al age twenty-five, in 1912, he definitively broke away from painting.
+At age twenty-five, in 1912, he definitively broke away from painting.
 Nude Descending a Staircase was his last statement as a painter, a fascinating depiction of spatially active, space-filling movement employing elements of Cubist and Futurist form.
 One year later he produced his first Readymade: a bicycle wheel and fork, mounted upside down on a stool.
 This found object was followed by others: a bottle rack, a snow shovel, a typewriter cover, a coat hook, and his most spectacular museum piece of all, the urinal exhibited in 1917 with the title Fountain.
 Duchamp, who died in 1968 at the age of eighty-one, was undoubtedly the great inspirer of modern art.
-He influenced Conceptual art, just as he had influenced kinetic and Concrete an with his optical precision instruments and Rotoreliefs.
+He influenced Conceptual art, just as he had influenced kinetic and Concrete art with his optical precision instruments and Rotoreliefs.
 Happenings and Fluxus, too, bore the mark of Duchamp.
 He dragged art off its pedestal and undermined its dogmas and traditions.
 He was constantly trying, as Beuys later was, to abolish boundaries, to expand the field.
 In 1941 Duchamp published his major works in miniature form, in an enigmatic portable museum called Box in a Valise.

 To Beuys, Duchamp represented a challenge.
 In November 1964 Beuys took part in an Acton entitled The Silence of Marcel Duchamp Is Overrated, which was televised live from Düsseldorf.
 Other participants were Wolf Vostell, Tomas Schmit, and Bazon Broch.
 Beuys performed with felt and fat in a variety of sequential movements.
 Later he explained that the statement about Duchamp made in the title of the piece was highly elusive and ambivalent, and that it implied a criticism both of Duchamp's antiart concept and of "his attitude and how it was cultivated when he gave up an and pursued nothing but chess and literature."
 Beuys was also piqued by Duchamp's remark that the Fluxes artists had produced no new ideas and that he had anticipated everything they had done.